Josverl/micropython-stubs/README.md

         <td><img src="statistics/board_version.png"> </td>
     </tr>
 </table>

+In addition some tools such as [the MicroPico VSCode extension](https://marketplace.visualstudio.com/items?itemName=paulober.pico-w-go) bundle a version of the stubs with their distribution, so the actual usage is higher than the number of downloads.

 ## Contributors
 Thanks to everyone that has submitted stubs or other relevant pieces of code and information, or published relevant stubs on pypi or github.